-The cathedral's Open Treasure museum, temporarily closed, is an award-winning interactive museum taking visitors through some of Durham Cathedral’s most spectacular spaces, including the fourteenth-century Monks’ Dormitory and the monastic Great Kitchen.
+The Durham Cathedral Museum (formerly Open Treasure), is an award-winning interactive museum taking visitors through some of Durham Cathedral’s most spectacular spaces, including the fourteenth-century Monks’ Dormitory and the monastic Great Kitchen.
 Journey through some of the most remarkable medieval monastic buildings in the British Isles as the story of Durham Cathedral and its incredible collections is revealed.

-Durham Cathedral's central tower, also temporarily closed, is where visitors can conquer the 325 steps and enjoy unrivalled views over historic Durham City and surrounding countryside.
+Durham Cathedral's central tower, is where visitors can conquer the 325 steps and enjoy unrivalled views over historic Durham City and surrounding countryside.
 Visitors can also get a close up look at the recently-completed restoration work.

 |Ticket Type||Ticket Tariff|